Poster Dimensions Requirements & Set-Up Procedures

-1. Poster size may be no more than 4 feet by 4 feet (i.e., length is no more than 4 feet and the width is no more than 4 feet).
-Oversized posters will obscure an adjacent poster and will be rejected.
+1. Poster size may be no more than 3 feet by 3 feet (i.e., length is no more than 4 feet and the width is no more than 4 feet).
+Over sized posters will obscure an adjacent poster and may not be considered.
 Computer display equipment, sound or projection equipment, or freestanding displays are not permitted.

 2. Presenters will be assigned a specific time slot and numbered space for their poster presentation.
 Presenters will forfeit their opportunity to present their research if they are more than five (5) minutes late for their presentation.

 3. The conference staff will provide stands for the posters and pushpins for mounting posters.
 Staff will also be available to assist with locating an assigned poster space.

 4. All posters must be set up in the time allotted before the session, and must remain up until the session ends.
 Presenters are to remain by their poster during the entire time of the assigned session time, to answer questions and be evaluated by poster judges.
 After the session ends, posters and materials should be promptly removed and the area cleaned up.

 5. If the session ends and you think that you have not been evaluated by a judge, please come to the judges conference room or contact on site coordinator.

 Given the number of posters, judges may only have 10 minutes or less to review, discuss, and evaluate a poster presentation.